mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    A MongoDB collection designated to contain data keys.
 This can either be co-located with the data-bearing cluster, or in a separate external MongoDB cluster.

 Key Management Service (KMS)
    An external service providing fixed-size encryption/decryption.
 Only data keys are encrypted and decrypted with KMS.
-Only AWS KMS (and a local service) is supported.

 Customer Master Key (CMK)
    The underlying key AWS KMS uses to encrypt and decrypt.
 See `AWS Key Management Service Concepts <https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys>`_.